siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 arithmetic when relation is zero.

 The book proceeds in that order.
 First it defines ultrareal numbers.
-Then it states the positive-ultrareal reading of addition.
-Then it states the admissibility condition that keeps joined values inside $\mathbb U$.
+Then it proves that adding two ultrareals in the joined sense gives an ultrareal.
+Then it states the admissibility condition that keeps descriptor presentations inside $\mathbb U$.
 Only after that does it introduce angular difference, Euler notation, opposition, and signs.